|2018||The Royal Central School of Speech and Drama, Research Degree (MPhil - PhD)|

 Dr Kate Elswit and Dr Kat Low

 I am a PhD candidate at Central.
-My research examines socially engaged and participatory art, health and applied theatre in relation to teenagers suffering from the very complex autoimmune disease Rheumatoid Arthritis.
+My research examines socially engaged and participatory art, health and applied theatre in relation to teenagers suffering from the very complex autoimmune disease Juvenile Idiopathic Arthritis.

-Prior to beginning my PhD studies I freelanced for a range of companies, and engaged in a number of research and teaching projects both at Central and Goldsmith’s University of London.
-My specialisms include working with young people from primary through to University age, and digital practices in particular.
-At Central I run a module on BA Date titled ‘Filmtext’ which explores participatory film practices and I regularly lecture on the MA Applied Theatre on digital pedagogy.
-I am also a trained and accredited Speech Bubbles Practitioner having worked extensively in relation with Half Moon Young People’s Theatre with Year 1 and 2 in East London.
-I work for C&T Theatre as a digital producer which includes working on funding applications, facilitating projects and consulting on their developing ‘Prospero’ technology.
-My primary practice spans the interdisciplinary practices of applied theatre and digital such as social media, online communities, filmmaking and digital facilitation.
-In addition, I am also interested in the tension between being a mother and a practitioner/academic.
-To this end, I was recently funded for is an original project I envisaged called Poems for New Mums, which is a poetry anthology curated myself, and is designed to support new mums through the first year of motherhood.
+Prior to beginning my PhD studies I have worked for a range of companies and engaged in a number of research and teaching projects both at Central and Goldsmith’s University of London.
+My specialisms include working with young people from primary school through to University age, coupled with digital practices in particular.
+My work spans the interdisciplinary nature of applied theatre and digital practices such as social media, online communities, filmmaking and digital facilitation.
+At Central I ran a module on the BA Date course titled ‘Filmtext’ which explored participatory film practices, and I am also a visiting lecturer on the MA Applied Theatre.
+I am a trained and accredited Speech Bubbles Practitioner having delivered the programme across East London.
+Previous other work has included collaborations with C&T Theatre, Box Clever Theatre and Half Moon Young People’s Theatre.
+I am also interested in the tension between being a mother and a practitioner/academic.
+Recent funding in this strand has included an original project called Poems for New Mums; a poetry anthology curated by myself, and designed to support new mums through the first year of motherhood.
 Distributed exclusively for launch within the maternity ward, this project was fully supported by the Arts and Heritage team at UCLH Hospital, London.
 Poets included Wendy French, Hollie McNish and Claire Pollard.

 2014.
 Filmmaker/Researcher, Talawa and EEA in conjunction with Goldsmiths University, London, ‘Creating Routes’.
 This conjunction of MA and participatory practitioners culminated in a research conference and my original research film being shown at Goldsmiths, University of London.